Xiaoxu-Zhang/pyfmto/README.md

 ### Foundations
 This project is supported, in part, by the National Natural Science Foundation of China under Grant 62006143; the Natural Science Foundation of Shandong Province under Grants ZR2025MS1012 and ZR2020MF152.
-I would like to express our sincere gratitude to Smart Healthcare and Big Data Laboratory, Shandong Women's University, for providing research facilities and technical support.
+I would like to express our sincere gratitude to **Smart Healthcare and Big Data Laboratory, Shandong Women's University**, for providing research facilities and technical support.

 ### Mentorship and Team Support